ougarcia/reloj/README.md

         reloj new myapp

    where "myapp" is the application name.

+3. Create a controller, a route, and a view (see below)

-3. Change directory to `myapp` and start the web server:
+4. Change directory to `myapp` and start the web server:

         cd myapp
         reloj server

-4. Using a browser, go to `http://localhost:3000` and you'll see:
+5. Using a browser, navigate to `http://localhost:3000` and to see what you created.
-"Welcome to Reloj!"

 ## Setting up the database